akeneo/pim-docs/cookbook/ui_customization/add_custom_informations_to_a_field.rst

 How to add custom informations to a field
 =========================================

-Natively we add a lot of related informations to product edit fields: data coming from a variant group, validation errors, etc. As an integrator, you can also add custom informations for your own needs and we will go through each steps in this cookbook.
+Natively we add a lot of related informations to product edit fields: data coming from a variant group, validation errors, etc. As an integrator, you can also add custom informations for your own needs and we will go through each steps in this cookbook to acheave this.

 Let's say that we want to display the minimum and maximum values allowed for a number field, for that we need to create a form extension listening on the `pim_enrich:form:field:extension:add` event: